exakat/php-static-analysis-tools/README.md

 * [PHP Semantic Versioning Checker](https://github.com/tomzx/php-semver-checker) - Compares two source sets and determines the appropriate semantic versioning to apply.
 * [PhpStats](https://github.com/i582/phpstats) - Tool for collecting statistics, metrics, dependencies, and building various graphs for large projects to find bottlenecks.
 * [PhpDependencyAnalysis](https://github.com/mamuz/PhpDependencyAnalysis) - Static code analysis to provide and verify a dependency graph against a defined architecture.
+* [php-wording-detector](https://github.com/DeGraciaMathieu/php-wording-detector) - Simple tool to analyze and split the words contained in your code to check your DDD approach.
 * [Quality Analyzer](https://github.com/Qafoo/QualityAnalyzer.git) - Quality Analyzer is a tool to visualize metrics and source code.

 ### Visualization